rabbitmq/rabbitmq-website/site/ae.md

  * detecting when clients accidentally or maliciously publish messages that cannot be routed
  * "or else" routing semantics where some messages are handled specially and the rest by a generic handler

-Alternate Exchange ("AE") is a feature addresses these use cases.
+Alternate Exchange ("AE") is a feature that addresses these use cases.

 ## <a id="define" class="anchor" href="#define">How to Define an Alternate Exchange</a>